ozen/PyOptiX/README.md

 need to set Compiler flags manually.

 `Compiler.nvcc_path` must be a valid path to nvcc binary.

+`Compiler.output_path` is where PTX files will be saved.
+Default is `/tmp/pyoptix/ptx/`.
+Default path is created automatically if it doesn't exist when module is imported.
+Custom paths are NOT created automatically, so the user must create it before using.

 `Compiler.extra_compile_args` is a list of arguments passed to nvcc during PTX compilation.